 Dentist Tips for Trauma Tooth Treatment

 If you recently injured your teeth, you may need a trauma tooth treatment.
 Our amazing teeth are so strong and with good reason: there’s more to the tooth than what our natural eyes can see when we look at the teeth in the mirror.
 We wake up, brush, rinse and get them ready for another daily grind of eating, chewing, and drinking...
 365 days a year!

 The tooth is comprised of four types of tissue: pulp, dentin, enamel, and cementum.
 The pulp is the soft tissue found at the center of the tooth and where the nerves and blood vessels are found.
 The dentin is a yellow hard substance found under the enamel, comprised of tubes that lead to the pulp.
 The enamel is the outer layer of the tooth, the hardest part of the human body.
 The cementum is a hard, connective tissue that covers the tooth root, which houses the root canal that contains the pulp.
 The cementum works with the gums to hold the tooth in the jawbone.

 All that good stuff – so we can eat, drink, and be merry — and then, seemingly without warning, injury can strike that amazing tooth!
-When a tooth is injured, a dentist needs to be contacted sooner rather than later – here are a few dental tips for the immediate treatment of an injured tooth to hold you off until you can see your normal dentist.
+When a tooth is injured, a dentist needs to be contacted sooner rather than later – here are a few dental tips for trauma tooth treatment of an injured tooth to hold you off until you can see your normal dentist.

 A toothache is usually the result of decay that breaks through the enamel of the tooth and creates a cavity.
 To try and ease the pain, gently dislodge any food particles with dental floss, rinse the mouth with warm water and apply a cold compress to the outside of the cheek if the mouth feels swollen.
 Aspirin or pain-killers can also be taken to lighten the pain until seeing a dentist.